Wanghaixia-qwq/1_Tinyriscv_zj/README.md

 Complete python script that to test all instructions at once!

 ## -------2023.04.21---------
-Complete type R、I instructions successfully.
+Complete type R、I instructions successfully.<br />
 Add new continue function for script instruction test of test_all_inst.py!